ilovelili/dongfeng-specification/api.admin.md

 # DongFeng Project - Administrator

 The API Specification for DongFeng project (Admin panel).
-Only teachers have the access to admin panel.
+Only kindergarten teachers have the access to admin panel.

 ## Attendance [/attendance]